Configuring MCommunity Groups to Work With MiVideo Mediaspace

 2. Save the changes (you will come back to this in a minute).
 Verify you got the Cache Cleared message.

-2. If your group doesn’t exist yet, create one for the channel members and add the group as member to it’s SupportGroupsMaster group (see the Create A Group section steps 12-17 above).
+1. If your MCommunity group doesn’t exist yet, create one for the channel members or media collaborators (see the Create An MCommunity group section steps 1-17 above).
+You can use the same group for both channel members and media collaborators.
+The group only needs configured in SamlGroupSync once.
 It’s recommended to give the group a meaningful name that includes the same prefix text to make it easy to find in MCommunity.
 You can use the description area to add context, which may be helpful for members when they are viewing the group info in Community.

-1. Go to the Mediaspace Admin > SamlGroupSync module and click the + Add "valueMapping" button.
+4. Go to the SamlGroupSync module and click the + Add "valueMapping" button.

-2. Add the MCommunity group name in the value box.
-Create a new group name being certain not to use any spaces or special characters.
-Save.
+6. Enter the KMS group name.
+If the KMS group already exists be sure to use the Group ID value in the group box.
+Otherwise create a new group name being certain not to use any spaces or special characters.

 • If you are logged in to the front end of Mediaspace, either log out or open an incognito window.

 • Login or have another group member login.
 You/they should see a message about the database refreshing.
-This creates the Group and puts it in the user list.
+This creates the KMS group and adds the user to the group.

-• If it’s not practical or convenient to have a group member login to trigger automatic group creation, you can manually add the group in KMS Admin.
+• If it’s not practical or convenient to have a group member login to trigger automatic group creation, you can manually create the KMS group in the Mediaspace admin.

 Mapping Groups to Shibboleth Attributes